Principal Sustainable Asian Income Fund - Accumulation Class Units - Retail (USD) New

 15/12/2021

 1. The 3 Years Annualized Volatility shows the risk of a fund and is calculated as an annualized standard deviation based on the monthly rates of return of the fund over the past three years.
-However, it is not required to indicate the 3 Years Annualized Volatility if the period between the reporting date of the website and the inception date for the fund is less than 3 years.
+However, no data will be displayed if the period between the reporting date of the website and the inception date for the fund is less than 3 years.

 Cumulative Return ¹ (%)